Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 NullPointerException improvement

-NullPointerException hasn’t had much meaningful value in the past.
-The reason was that it could only detect that a certain value was zero in a given set.
-However, everything is different in the new version.
+NullPointerException didn’t have much use in the past.
+The reason was that it could only detect that a given value in a given set was zero.
+However, things are different in the new version.
 The function has been extended and developers will finally know which variable caused the exception.

 Java records

-Records were introduced to reduce repetitive standard code in the POJO data models.
-They simplify day-to-day development, increase efficiency and significantly minimise the risk of human error.
-For example, a data model for a user with an ID and password can be simply defined as:
+Records have been introduced to reduce repetitive standard code in POJO data models.
+They simplify day-to-day development, increase efficiency and significantly reduce the risk of human error.
+For example, a data model for a user with an ID and password can simply be defined as

 Code - New records feature in Java SE 14